Code-Institute-Submissions/james-lancaster-newcastle-sculpture_AugResub/README.md

 ## Acknowledgements
 * Many thanks to the Tutor Assistance team not just for patiently helping to solve problems but for teaching me quite a bit about JavaScript.
+* Thanks also to Gerry McBride for a helpful mentor session.

 James Lancaster 24 May  2021